There are now 3 possible online modes for units:

 - 6 points

-- This unit covers all aspects of medical research ethics and good clinical practice that is integral to research.
-Students also explore the clinical, scientific and/or translational rationale for their thesis project.
+- This unit covers all aspects of research ethics and design that is integral to research.
+Students also explore the clinical/scientific rationale for their thesis project.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the biomedical responsible conduct of research course, written evaluation of the clinical/scientific/translational rationale, and course in good clinical practice components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the successful completion of the Biomedical Responsible Conduct of Research course, Good Clinical Practice course, Chemistry for Researchers module, Research Design and Statistical Analysis module and written research project rationale component.

 - Unit Coordinator(s)